cabratteberg/cse15l-lab-reports/LabReport5.md

 # Part 1
 ## Student Post:

 Hi, I am struggling with a bug in my grading script because whenever I run the `bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-nested` command, I get unexpected output.
+I would expect the student to get a full score but instead I am getting output saying that their `ListExamples.java` file was not found.
 My list-examples-grader contains four different files: `GradeServer.java` `Server.java` `TestListExamples.java` `grade.sh`.
 I think there is an issue with my `grade.sh` file in the part of the code where it copies the student's `*.java` file into the `grading-area`.
 However, I am not sure how to fix this bug.
 Please help.
 I have attatched my code for my `grade.sh` file and a screenshot of the symptom of the bug.